Secondary Fermentation Explained — When to Rack and How Long to Wait

 Stuck Fermentation

-Stuck fermentation means your SG stopped dropping before it should have — for example, it’s been sitting at 1.010 for two weeks with no change.
-Common causes include temperatures below 60°F, nitrogen deficiency in the must, or yeast that got stressed during primary.
+Stuck fermentation means your SG stopped dropping before it should have — sitting at 1.010 for two weeks without moving, for example.
+Common causes are temperatures below 60°F, nitrogen deficiency in the must, or yeast that got stressed out during primary.

-The fix: move the carboy somewhere warmer.
-65°F to 70°F is ideal for restarting.
-If warming it doesn’t help after 48 hours, make a starter with a fresh packet of EC-1118 champagne yeast — it’s a workhorse strain that restarts stuck fermentations reliably — and pitch it directly into the carboy.
-EC-1118 is sold by most homebrew shops for around $1.50 to $2.00 per packet.
+First, you should move the carboy somewhere warmer — at least if you haven’t already tried that.
+65°F to 70°F is the sweet spot for restarting.
+If warming it doesn’t help within 48 hours, make a starter with a fresh packet of EC-1118 champagne yeast and pitch it directly into the carboy.
+EC-1118 might be the best option here, as stuck fermentation requires a hardy, stress-tolerant strain.
+That is because EC-1118 survives high-alcohol environments that would knock out most other yeasts.
+Most homebrew shops carry it for $1.50 to $2.00 a packet.

 Hydrogen Sulfide — The Rotten Egg Problem

-If your carboy smells like rotten eggs or struck match, you have hydrogen sulfide.
-This is a sign of stressed yeast, often from nutrient deficiency or excessive heat during fermentation.
+If the carboy smells like rotten eggs or struck match, that’s hydrogen sulfide — a sign of stressed yeast, usually from nutrient deficiency or heat exposure during fermentation.
+Don’t make my mistake of waiting to see if it goes away on its own.
+It doesn’t.

 Caught early, it’s fixable.
-Rack the wine off the lees immediately and add a measured dose of Fermaid-K or DAP (diammonium phosphate) — follow the manufacturer’s dosing instructions based on your volume.
-Splashing during the rack can also help drive off some of the gas.
-If the smell persists after two racks and nutrient additions, copper fining is the next step — a copper mesh or copper pipe briefly stirred through the wine reacts with and removes hydrogen sulfide.
-I’ve used a small copper plumbing fitting from the hardware store in a pinch, and it worked.
+Rack the wine off the lees immediately and add a measured dose of Fermaid-K or DAP (diammonium phosphate) — dosing based on your volume, per the manufacturer’s instructions.
+Splashing during the rack helps drive off some of the gas.
+If the smell sticks around after two racks and nutrient additions, copper fining is next — a copper mesh or short section of copper pipe stirred briefly through the wine reacts with and pulls out hydrogen sulfide.
+I’ve used a small copper plumbing fitting from the hardware store in a pinch.
+Worked fine.

 Oxidation from Headspace

-Oxidation happens when there’s too much air space at the top of your secondary vessel.
-The wine turns brownish, loses fruit character, and develops a flat, nutty smell.
-Prevention is straightforward: always top up your carboy so there’s no more than an inch or two of headspace below the neck.
-Use a compatible wine (same variety if possible), or water with a small addition of potassium metabisulfite.
+Oxidation happens when there’s too much air space at the top of the secondary vessel.
+The wine turns brownish, drops its fruit character, and picks up a flat, nutty smell.
+Prevention is simple: keep the carboy topped up with no more than an inch or two of headspace below the neck.
+Use the same variety of wine if you have it, or water with a small addition of potassium metabisulfite.

 Racking Schedule — How Many Times and When

-Frustrated by conflicting advice online, I eventually settled on a three-rack schedule that has worked well across about a dozen batches.
+Frustrated by the wildly inconsistent advice I kept finding online, I eventually landed on a three-rack schedule that’s worked reliably across about a dozen batches.
 Here’s how it breaks down.

 First Rack — Primary to Secondary

 This is the transfer described above.
-Happens at day 5 to 14 depending on your wine type and how quickly fermentation progresses.
-Move the wine when SG hits 1.010 to 1.020.
-Use a sanitized siphon and try to minimize splashing — some oxygen here is acceptable because the wine is still fermenting and producing CO2, but there’s no reason to aerate aggressively.
+Happens somewhere between day 5 and day 14 depending on wine type and fermentation pace.
+Move the wine when SG hits 1.010 to 1.020, using a sanitized siphon.
+Minimize splashing — a small amount of oxygen is fine here since the wine is still fermenting and generating CO2, but there’s no reason to aerate aggressively.

 Second Rack — Off the Fine Lees

-Four to six weeks after your first rack, you’ll notice a thin layer of fine lees — much more compact and chalky-looking than the gross lees from primary — settled at the bottom of your carboy.
-Rack off this layer into a clean, sanitized carboy.
-Add potassium metabisulfite at this point if you haven’t already — 1/4 teaspoon per 6-gallon batch is a standard protective dose.
+Four to six weeks after the first rack, a thin layer of fine lees — more compact and chalky-looking than the gross lees from primary — will have settled at the bottom of the carboy.
+Rack off this layer into a clean, sanitized vessel.
+Add potassium metabisulfite here if you haven’t yet — 1/4 teaspoon per 6-gallon batch as a standard protective dose.

-This rack is important.
-Fine lees left too long can impart off-flavors, and they also create a slightly anaerobic environment at the very bottom of the vessel that can encourage hydrogen sulfide production.
+This rack matters more than people give it credit for.
+Fine lees left too long contribute off-flavors, and the slightly anaerobic environment at the very bottom of the vessel can quietly encourage hydrogen sulfide production.

 Third Rack — Pre-Bottling Clarification

-Optional, but recommended for wines that haven’t fully clarified.
-This happens roughly 8 to 12 weeks after your second rack, shortly before you plan to bottle.
-It’s a chance to move the wine away from any remaining sediment and to assess clarity one final time.
-If the wine is still hazy at this point, this is when you’d add fining agents like Bentonite or Sparkolloid before bottling.
+Optional, but worth doing for wines that haven’t fully clarified.
+This happens roughly 8 to 12 weeks after the second rack, shortly before bottling — a final chance to move the wine away from any remaining sediment and take one last look at clarity.
+Still hazy?
+This is the moment to add fining agents like Bentonite or Sparkolloid before you commit to bottles.

 One caution: don’t over-rack.
-Each racking exposes the wine to some oxygen and some risk.
-Three racks across a full secondary period is appropriate.
-If you’re racking every two weeks because you’re anxious or bored, you’re adding risk without benefit.
-Rack with purpose, not out of nervousness.
+Every transfer exposes the wine to some oxygen and some risk.
+Three racks across the full secondary period is appropriate.
+If you’re racking every two weeks because you’re anxious, you’re creating problems rather than solving them.
+Rack with purpose — not out of nervousness.

-Secondary fermentation rewards patience more than almost any other part of the winemaking process.
-Check your readings, keep the carboy topped up, maintain a stable temperature, and then genuinely leave the wine alone to do its work.
-The difference between wine you bottled in a hurry and wine you gave three months to develop is unmistakable in the glass.
+Secondary fermentation rewards patience more than almost anything else in winemaking.
+Check your readings, keep the carboy topped up, hold a stable temperature, and then genuinely leave the wine alone.
+The difference between something you bottled in a rush and something you gave three months to develop is unmistakable the moment it hits the glass.

 Stay in the loop